-In Texas, as in every state, if you are injured by an intoxicated person's negligence, you can bring a personal injury claim against that individual.
+In Texas, as in every state, if you're injured by an intoxicated person's negligence, you can bring a personal injury claim against that person.
 But in some situations, your options for a legal remedy don't stop there.
-An injured person may also be able to bring a claim against the business (such as a bar or restaurant) or other third party that provided the alcohol to the intoxicated person.
-These are known as "dram shop" claims.
+An injured person might also be able to bring a claim against the business (such as a bar or restaurant) or other third parties that provided the alcohol to the intoxicated person.
+These types of claims against the supplier of the alcohol are known as "dram shop" claims.

-In this article, we'll look at third party liability for an alcohol-related accident in New Hampshire, including the state's dram shop laws, and the rules that affect social hosts who provide alcohol at parties and other events.
+In this article, we'll look at third-party liability for an alcohol-related accident in Texas, including the state's dram shop laws, and the rules that apply to social hosts who provide alcohol at parties and other events.

-Suppose that Dirk stops at Bennie's Bar on his way home from work.
+For an example of how this might come into play, suppose that Dirk stops at Bennie's Bar on his way home from work.
 Dirk has several strong drinks, and although the bartender notices that Dirk has started having trouble speaking and walking, the bartender continues to serve Dirk.
-Eventually, Dirk tries to leave the bar, but he cannot navigate the bar's front steps safely.
-He falls and collides with Paul, knocking both of them down the front steps.
-Paul and Dirk are both injured in the fall.
+Eventually, Dirk tries to leave the bar, but he can't navigate the bar's front steps safely.
+He falls and collides with and injures Paul.
+Paul could seek compensation from Dirk for negligence and from Bernie's bar under the dram shop law.

-Like other injury claims, a dram shop or social host liability claim must be filed in a Texas court within two years of the date of injury.
+Like other injury claims, a dram shop or social host liability claim generally must be filed in a Texas court within two years of the date of injury.
 This time limit is derived from a law known as a "statute of limitations."
-If you’re worried that the filing deadline is approaching, it may be time to contact an experienced Texas personal injury lawyer to make sure your rights are protected.